sdiazben/CC_Research_Project/documents/Compute.md

 - Storage optimised: High disk throughput and IO
 - GPU: Specialized for heavy graphic rendering and video editing
 - High performance compute: fastest and most powerful CPU

+Each has specific <a href= "https://araihan.wordpress.com/2018/08/02/amazon-ec2-and-azure-virtual-machine-instance-comparison/">references for these in both Windows and Linux OS. </a>

+<p align="justify"> When talking about the differences, the first one is that AWS user can configure their own VMs, chose a pre-configured operating template called Amazon Machine Image (<a href= "https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html">AMI</a>) or even customize their own AMIs.
+In contrast, while Azure users choose the Virtual Hard Disk (<a href= "https://docs.microsoft.com/en-us/azure/virtual-machines/linux/managed-disks-overview">VHD</a>), equivalent to a machine instance, to create a VM; this can be can be pre-configured by Microsoft, the user or a third party. </p>